Otitis externa is an infection of the external ear, a common condition that is mainly seen in primary care.

 Clinical Features

 On examination, the external ear canal will appear swollen and erythematous.
-The pinna may be swollen and the tragus may be tender on palpation.
-Any discharge is usually purulent; the colour of which may indicate the underlying cause:
+The pinna may be swollen and the tragus is usually tender on palpation.
+There may be dry discharge noted on the concha bowl.

 Differential Diagnosis

-- Ramsay Hunt syndrome – may present with symptoms of otitis externa, yet has evidence of vesicular eruptions within 2 days of first onset of pain.
+- Ramsay-Hunt syndrome – may present with symptoms of otitis externa, yet has evidence of vesicular eruptions within 2 days of first onset of pain

-- Furuncle – a painful ear canal due to localised abscess formation from infection of the hair follicle in the lateral third of ear canal.
-A visible bulge is present when examining with an otoscope.
+- Furuncle – a painful ear canal due to localised abscess formation from infection of the hair follicle in the lateral third of ear canal; a visible bulge is present when examining with an otoscope

 Investigations